elliotwoods/ofxKinectForWindows2/README.md

 ## Important notes

-The current version is designed for oF 0.9.0.
-If you are working with 0.8.4 or earlier, please use the previous version : https://github.com/elliotwoods/ofxKinectForWindows2/tree/0.8.4 .
-This addon works with Visual Studio 2015 (it is not compatible with non-windows platforms).
+The current version is designed for the upcoming oF 0.10.0 available from GitHub, and works with Visual Studio 2015 (it is not compatible with non-windows platforms).

+- If you are working with an 0.9.x release, please use the [`0.9.0` tag](https://github.com/elliotwoods/ofxKinectForWindows2/tree/0.9.0)
+- If you are working with an 0.8.x release, please use the [`0.8.4` branch](https://github.com/elliotwoods/ofxKinectForWindows2/tree/0.8.4)

 ## Features